tkubica12/kubernetes-demo/README.md

 * Advanced scheduling (affinity, taints, priority)

 # TO DO
-* HPA scaling with advanced metrics (App Insights or Prometheus)
 * Upgrade to latest Draft
 * Building custom Charts with Helm
 * Kubernetes federation